cjmateos/croqueta/README.md

 - `tag_key`: Key tag of the target instances in which rotate the ssh key.
 E.g. 'Target'
 - `tag_value`: Key value of the target instances in which rotate the ssh key.
 E.g. 'keyRenew'
 - `rotate_key_prefix`: Prefix name for the new keys.
 E.g. 'EC2-Key'
+- `access`: Public or private access to the instances

 **IMPORTANT**:
 - You must to have an S3 bucket already created (the same you set in `bucket` option) in which you must have already stored your current private key file (pem format) in the root path.
 E.g. `s3://my-bucket/current.pem`